Lessons from a Unicorn Digital Marketing Assistant Who Actually Does the Work

 I’ve been working as a freelancer helping clients with social media since 2009.
-Social a big part of the online marketing tasks that business owners need to delegate and get off their plate.
-So let’s dive into this role as a social media assistant because there’s so much work and it could be a great starting place for you with a virtual assistant business.
+Social is a big part of the online marketing tasks that business owners need to delegate and get off their plate.
+So let’s dive into this role as a social media assistant, coordinator or social media va because there’s so much work and it could be a great starting place for you with a digital services freelance business.

 What is Social Media Virtual Assistant?

-A social media virtual assistant (VA) is someone who creates, schedules, manages, and monitors content posted to social media platforms.
+A social media virtual assistant (or social media VA) is someone who creates, schedules, manages, and monitors the content posted to social media platforms.
 For example: Facebook, Instagram, Twitter, YouTube and/or Pinterest.
 Depending on the business size and industry/niche, a social media VA can be focused on one or more social media platforms for a client.
 The position’s main goal is to take over the responsibility of keeping up the brand on social media all while implementing the business owner’s social media marketing strategies.

 (Hint: Businesses are trying to keep up engagement so they can communicate with their people and bring in new people.
 It also helps with that all-important KLT factor, which you can read more about in my recent blog post.)